 Bedroom 3 has a large en suite with a modern shower.

-is another wallpapered and characterful room with a Super King Size cream and brass bed, a single bed and a large window overlooking the rear garden.
+is another wallpapered and characterful room with a Super King Size cream and brass bed, adult bunk beds and a large window overlooking the rear garden.

 is a double room with a black and brass bed and fireplace.

 It looks out on to the rear garden.

 can sleep 3 (the room features a small double bed (4ft) and one single bed) with a fireplace, that overlooks the rear garden.

 We found that the wardrobe in this room had a secret door in the back where the servants could scurry through (though you can tell your children it goes to Narnia!).

 is a pretty double bedroom that is downstairs, making it suitable for those less able and wheelchair users.

 It has an adjoining wet room through the archway.